EVANSTON-NORTH SHORE BIRD CLUB

 Section 1.
 The President shall call meetings of the club, as directed by the Board of Directors, during the period from September to May, inclusive, of each club year, and shall arrange meeting locations.

 Section 2.
-The President may call a meeting of the Board of Directors about one to two weeks prior to each general meeting.
+The President may call a meeting of the Board of Directors as needed (Added April 26 2022.)

 ARTICLE IV, DUES

 Section 1.
 Dues for all classes of membership shall be determined from time to time by the Directors, and shall be listed in the annual Membership Directory. (deleted April 26, 2022)

 ARTICLE V. CONDUCT OF MEETINGS

 Section 1.
 All meetings of the club, and all meetings of the Board of Directors, shall be conducted in accordance with Robert's Rules of Order.